 Students need to visit with their Student Success Coach to request a change of program.
 Students must meet the admission's requirements of the program they seek to enter.
 Students are encouraged to speak to the Financial Aid Office to determine future aid eligibility as a result of changing programs.
 For current students, change of program forms are processed at the end of a term.
-Western Dakota Tech does not allow double majors unless the first program upstreams 100% into the second program.
+Western Dakota Tech does not allow double majors unless the first program upstreams 100% into the second program, as is the case with embedded or stackable programs.
+See the Registrar's Office for a listing of embedded and stackable programs.